anthonysharpy/sandbank/README.md

 ## Usage

 The database uses the document model.
-This means that all your data is saved to disk as JSON files and that you don't have to create SQL queries or do joins or anything like that.
-This makes a lot of sense for game development since most things in games are self-contained objects, not abstract relationships.
+This means that data is saved to disk as JSON files and that there is no need to create SQL queries or do joins or anything like that.
 Each document belongs to a collection, and most databases will have multiple collections.
-This isn't strictly enforced, but 99% of the time you will want a separate collection for each document class type.
+This isn't strictly enforced, but 98% of the time you will want a separate collection for each class type.

-Your data files will be saved in s&box's data folder - e.g. `C:\Program Files (x86)\Steam\steamapps\common\sbox\data\my_organisation\my_project\sandbank`.
+Data files are saved in s&box's data folder - e.g. `C:\Program Files (x86)\Steam\steamapps\common\sbox\data\my_organisation\my_project\sandbank`.

 Some things to bear in mind:
-- Every document you insert _**must**_ have a public property called "ID" with a _**non-null default value**_.
+- Due partially to some quirks of s&box, every document you insert _**must**_ have a public property called "ID" with a _**non-null default value**_.
 This is the unique primary ID of the document and is also used as the document's file name.
 You can set this to be whatever you want - for example, you might want it to be the player's Steam ID.
 Alternatively, you can leave it empty, and the database will automatically populate the ID for you as a random GUID.
 - Your data must be in a class.
 A struct won't work.
 - Any data you want saved must be a public property.
 - Most types are supported - even custom ones.